-- Any type of project that helps a farm or food producer scale its offerings.
+- New projects that help a farm or food producer scale its offerings

 The selection process

-- Applicants of the 2021 spring grant are encouraged to reapply, but must complete the application again.
-Applications for the same, unfunded project is fine!
+- Applicants of past grant cycles that were not awarded funding are encouraged to reapply but must complete the application again.

 - At this time, producers of wellness supplements and pet food are excluded.

 Marbleseed – Formerly known as the Midwest Organic and Sustainable Education Service (MOSES).

 Minnesota Department of Agriculture